Harmonica-Men/AstroShop/README.md

 ## Bootstrap themes

-I choose to make life easier to use a free bootstap template from https://startbootstrap.com/template/shop-homepage this theme i espiaclly designed for Ecommerce apllications.
+I chose to make life easier by using a free Bootstrap template from  [startbootstap.com](https://startbootstrap.com/template/shop-homepage).
+This theme is especially designed for eCommerce applications.
 It delivers the template file you can customize afterwords whit default ccs, js ,index page en asset folder for favicon.
 It's recommend to use a front-end bootstrap template, so that easier to start the project and dive in to core application of Django.

 ### The Structure Plane - Database